wandb/docs/docs/guides/hosting/secure-storage-connector.md

 * Team level: The team level secure storage allows teams within your organization to utilize a separate storage bucket from the one used at the instance level.
 This provides greater data access control and data isolation for teams with highly sensitive data or strict compliance requirements.
 This capability is available for all kinds of W&B organizations, including on **SaaS Cloud**.

 :::info
 In case of **Dedicated Cloud** or **Self-managed** instances, you could configure secure storage connector at both the instance level and separately for any or all teams within your organization.
 Taking an example, assume there are two teams called _Omega_ & _Kappa_ in a **Dedicated Cloud** instance, and you have configured secure storage connector at the instance level.
-If you also configure the secure storage connector separately for team _Omega_, then the files pertaining to that team’s runs are stored on the team level secure storage.
-On the other hand if you do not configure the secure storage connector for team _Kappa_, then the files pertaining to that team's runs are stored on the instance level secure storage.
+If you also configure the secure storage connector separately for team _Omega_, team level secure storage is used to store the files pertaining to that team’s runs.
+On the other hand if you do not configure the secure storage connector for team _Kappa_, instance level secure storage is used to store the files pertaining to that team’s runs.
 :::

 :::note